shalex88/agent-dev-plan/.github/instructions/cpp.instructions.md

 Support only GCC compiler

+Use CMake as a build, test, packaging and installation system

-For dependencies management use vcpkg in manifest mode
+For dependencies management use vcpkg manifest mode, install vcpkg through CMake using FetchContent to automatically download and configure vcpkg

+For testing use GoogleTest

-Use CMake for build system
+Use spdlog for logging

 Use ```#pragma once``` in header files